GenAI Case Study

 Total€3.8M€2.66M (re-scoped)

-The initial payment schedule was time-based — monthly invoicing for consultant hours regardless of deliverable completion.
-This is the consulting firm's preferred model: it guarantees revenue irrespective of progress.
-For the insurer, it meant paying for effort rather than results — with no mechanism to pause or redirect payment if the project wasn't delivering value.
+3. Payment structure misaligned with delivery.
+The initial payment schedule was time-based.
+Monthly invoicing for consultant hours regardless of deliverable completion.
+This is the consulting firm’s preferred model: it guarantees revenue irrespective of progress.
+For the insurer, it meant paying for effort rather than results with no mechanism to pause or redirect payment if the project was not delivering value.

+4. IP and data rights: the hidden risk.
 The most concerning gap was intellectual property ownership.
-The initial contract implied that the consulting firm retained rights to reuse components of the AI solution — including custom-trained models, prompt engineering frameworks, and integration code — for other clients.
-For an insurer investing in proprietary AI capabilities for competitive advantage in claims processing and underwriting, this was unacceptable: the insurer would be paying to develop AI assets that its competitors could potentially benefit from.
+The initial contract implied that the consulting firm retained rights to reuse components of the AI solution.
+Including custom-trained models, prompt engineering frameworks, and integration code for other clients.
+For an insurer investing in proprietary AI capabilities for competitive advantage, this was unacceptable.
+The insurer would be paying to develop AI assets that its competitors could potentially benefit from.

-Challenge every scope component against your primary objectives: AI consulting SOWs routinely include components that sound valuable but don't serve your core goal.
+Challenge every scope component against your primary objectives.
+AI consulting SOWs routinely include components that sound valuable but do not serve your core goal.
 Strip back to the highest-value use case for Phase 1.

-Never accept time-based payment for AI projects: Milestone-based payment tied to accepted deliverables is the only structure that protects you.
-If the consultant resists, that's a red flag about delivery confidence.
+Never accept time-based payment for AI projects.
+Milestone-based payment tied to accepted deliverables is the only structure that protects you.
+If the consultant resists, that is a red flag about delivery confidence.

-Read the IP clause before anything else: If you don't own the models, code, and outputs exclusively — you're paying to build someone else's IP library.
-This is the single most critical clause in any AI consulting agreement.
+Read the IP clause before anything else.
+If you do not own the models, code, and outputs exclusively, you are paying to build someone else’s IP library.

-Require GDPR-compliant data handling from day one: If your AI project uses personal data (claims, customer interactions, policyholder information), the consulting agreement must address GDPR/data protection specifically.
+Require GDPR-compliant data handling from day one.
+If your AI project uses personal data, the consulting agreement must address GDPR specifically.
 Standard confidentiality clauses are insufficient.

 03